varunsrin/varunsrin.github.io/_posts/2022-05-23-a-better-model-for-valuing-startup-equity.md

 If you’re joining a startup and want a good financial outcome, there are two critical things to get right.
 Ensure that there is *some* probability of an IPO and that your stock won’t expire before it happens.
 Unfortunately, most equity advice is bad and distracts people from these two important points.

-The most insidious advice is *"don't join a startup for the money."* Startups might pay lower salaries, but they're one of the best ways to [create wealth](http://www.paulgraham.com/wealth.html){:target='blank'}.
+The most insidious advice is *"don't join a startup for the money."* It discourages people from joining startups or encourages them to treat their equity like a lottery ticket.
+Startups might pay lower salaries, but they're one of the best ways to [create wealth](http://www.paulgraham.com/wealth.html){:target='blank'}.
 You just need to be diligent about choosing a good one.
-This advice is terrible because it discourages people from startups or encourages them to treat equity like a lottery ticket.

 Why is most advice about equity incorrect?
 One reason is that feedback loops are long and often single-threaded.
 If someone tells you that a company will never be big, it may take years to prove them wrong.
 Another is that valuing startups is counter-intuitive, and people's first instincts tend to be incorrect.

 Here’s an example — let’s say you have options to buy 0.01% of a company’s stock.
 It costs $100,000 to exercise, and the last round from two years ago valued your company at $15B.
 How much are your options worth?
 The most common answer — $1.4M minus taxes — is wrong.

 When investors buy shares at $15B, they do it because they believe the company's expected value is higher.
-The valuation[^1] is also out-of-date since two years have passed, and the underlying business may have changed.
+Private valuations[^1] also don't update between rounds, and the market or business fundamentals may have changed significantly.
 Finally, good deals for investors aren’t always good for employees.
 Investors write many checks, but an employee can only work at one company at a time.
 An investor might equally prefer a 1% chance of $10B or a 10% chance of $1B, but an employee should pick the latter [^2].

 <br>